Miss School, Miss Out!

 - Book medical and dental appointments outside school hours if possible – and if not possible, ensure your child attends school before and after the appointment

-- If you are concerned about your child’s learning or any other aspect of school, please speak to your child’s class teacher, form tutor or head of year
+- If you are concerned about your child’s learning or any other aspect of school, please speak to your child’s class teacher.

 - Provide a good environment for study at home and ensure they have time set aside for homework